-To write a resume these days you need to squeeze yourself into one page, check off all the required keywords, and avoid saying anything that might get you screened out.
-No wonder you often wind up looking like just another systems administrator or social studies teacher!
+Writing a resume these days can be time-consuming and tedious.
+You have to ensure you insert all the right keywords and avoid saying anything that might get you screened out.
+All so you avoid looking like just another systems administrator or social studies teacher!

 Meanwhile, employers want to know who candidates really are.
 Researchers at Texas Christian University studied 244 recruiters and found they made inferences about applicants’ extraversion, openness to experience, and conscientiousness based on their paperwork.
 Unfortunately, those guesses were largely invalid and unreliable.

 It’s time to help each other out.
 Learn how to use the style and content of your resume to let the real you shine through.

 State your name.
 Small items like middle initials can make a big difference.
 Ask a friend for their opinion of what sounds professional and engaging.

 Choose your font.
 As long as it’s easy to read on a phone or tablet, you can pick from a wide range of options.
 Maybe you prefer the traditional Times Roman or Calibri or you’re prepared to be a little more daring with the less-common Garamond.

 Set your margins.
 Even your margins can say something about you.
 Justified text that’s even on the left and right tends to look more formal.
 On the other hand, ragged edges look friendlier, and can be easier to skim.

 Print it out.
 As long as your potential employer isn’t committed to minimizing paper, you may want to send a backup copy after your electronic submission.
 Choose a neutral color like cream or light grey.

 Proofread.
 In addition to anything else you want to communicate, let the hiring manager know you’re conscientious.
 Have a second pair of eyes check your materials for grammar and spelling.